Moeen-Ul-Islam/moeen.hashnode.dev/cldjdk8h100020alaclatf3b3.md

 Now, I have written everything in order so that it will be seamless for you to set up the environment and run your first app but you may get issues related to a *variable* that may hinder the process of execution while trying to run the app on the device and to solve that, please follow the below few steps.

-1. navigate into the <mark>project folder -&gt; android</mark> and create a file named <mark>local.properties</mark> and create the below variable (note: mention the path according to your own user)
+1. navigate into the <mark>project folder -&gt; android</mark> and create a file named `local.properties` and create the below variable (note: mention the path according to your own user)

 2. Save the below variable in the file(note: mention the path according to your own user)